Kbuczynski/quick-math/README.md

 mobile game involving equation solving on time

 ## Rules
-* every correclty resolved equation add some extra time
+* every correctly resolved equation add one point to your score and some extra time
-* every incorreclty resolved equation takes away some time
+* every incorrectly resolved equation takes away some time
-* the difficult of the game increases exponentially with number of correct answears
+* the difficult of the game increases exponentially with number of correct answers
 * your best score is saved and displayed on the score board with best scores of other players

 ## Demo